DuncanCragg/OnexOS/README-App.md

 proper rounded fonts and you can paste your photos on them!

 In addition, there are panels that know about layout, so you can drop paragraph panels onto or into them, and they're rendered lined up.
-You can then re-order the paragraph panels easily.
+You can then re-order the stack of paragraph panels easily.

-Similarly, there's a chat panel, where the list of message panels it contains can only be added to at the end.
+Similarly, there's a chat panel, where the stack of message panels it contains can only be added to at the end.
 Such panels have scrollers, too.

-These document and chat panels are really just lists of links to paragraph panels.
+These document and chat panels are really just stacks of links to paragraph panels.
 So this means that, for example, you can build a new document by collecting and dropping links to a few select chat message panels into it.

 ### What can you do with links?

+Having everything in the world linked together like this allows you to quickly create a potentially huge shared world to play in.

 You can put in a link between: